 About Amir Z

 Rather than telling linear stories, his installations, performances, and sculptural works hold space for tension, contradiction, and quiet resistance.
-Through poetic abstraction, humor, and careful material layering, he invites audiences to participate in meaning-making—favoring open-ended dialogue over didactic clarity.
+Through poetic abstraction, humor, and careful layering, he invites audiences to participate in meaning-making—favoring open-ended dialogue over didactic clarity.

 Through transmaterialism, Amir’s practice resists singular readings—allowing meaning to emerge through interaction, memory, and presence.